mavila6/code-quiz/README.md

 - Collaborated with [Kama Castaneda](https://github.com/kamacasta) to complete this challenge.

+- For best view of the quiz open in screens of min-width: 1474.

 ### Questions

 If you have any questions feel free to take a look at my [GitHub](https://github.com/mavila6) or contact me at mavila6@email.arizona.edu